asifakonjee/Fonts/README.md

 # Fonts

-This .fonts directory contains my preferred fonts.
-This folder contains some nerd fonts, ms fonts and some common bengla fonts.
+This fonts directory contains my preferred fonts.
+This folder contains some nerd fonts, ms fonts and some common bangla fonts.
-Copy the fonts from .fonts folder in the /.local/share/fonts directory and run the following command to install fonts
+Copy the fonts from fonts folder in the /.local/share/fonts directory and run the following command to install fonts
 ```
 sudo fc-cache -fv
 ```